xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 =================================
-3.3.5	April 23, 2014
+3.3.6	April xx, 2014
+	-Enhancement (sean) Added direction drop down for butterfly effect.
+"Normal" is the effect moving from right to left. this is the way it has always been.
+"Reverse" changes direction 3.3.5	April 23, 2014
 	-Enhancement (Sean).
 New effect called Wave.
 This effect will plot a Sine , Triangle and square wave on your display.